eadickson/1.-SQL_Project_2023_Job_Market_Data_Analysts/README.md

 # Introduction
 Project "Data Job Analysis" is a story about the 2023 job market for professionals in data analytics; I tell it in SQL expressions.
 Kudos to Luke Barousse, expert in data analysis and extraordinary educator, for his invaluable teachings and recommendations.
-This project was possible thanks to him.
+This project is possible thanks to him.

 "Data Job Analysis" concentrates on data analyst positions; however, each of its topics and the significance of the project as a whole constitute a strategic guide for analysis and data processing that you can customize to your needs.
 You will learn about the job market trends in 2023 for top paying jobs, in-demand skills, the relationship between high demand jobs and high salary, and other interesting facts particular to jobs in the data analytics world.